 Never agree to provide your Social Security number, bank account number or other personal financial information to anyone who contacts you, no matter who they claim to be or how they claim they will help you.

 If you've been the victim of a scam, file a complaint with the Attorney General's office on their website or call them at 1-877-5-NO-SCAM toll free within North Carolina.
-And you may also contact Detective Young at Rockingham Police Department (910)895-2468.
+And you may also contact Detective Odom at Rockingham Police Department (910)895-2468.

 North Carolina's Move Over law protects State Troopers and other law enforcement officers and emergency and utility workers stopped along side our highways.

 The Highway Patrol has taken steps to ensure more safety for citizens and troopers.
 In January, 2002, the state's Move Over law took effect requiring motorists, if they can safely do so, to move one lane away from any law enforcement or other emergency vehicle that is on the side of the highway.
 This law includes utility vehicles that are on the side of the road restoring electrical service during an unplanned event such as a hurricane or ice storm.
 The utility vehicles are required to have a flashing amber-colored light.

 The law requires motorists slow down and approach cautiously when an emergency vehicle is stopped on the shoulder of the roadway with its lights flashing.
 Motorists are required to move over to another lane away from the emergency vehicle on a multi-lane highway or slow down on a two lane highway and can do so safely.
 Motorists must slow down while maintaining a safe speed.
 G.S.
 20-157 (f).